yangeorget/nucs/docs/source/reference.rst

 NUCS provides the following functions for selecting a shared domain.

-.. py:function:: nucs.solvers.heuristics.first_not_instantiated_var_heuristic(shr_domains)
+.. py:function:: nucs.solvers.heuristics.first_not_instantiated_var_heuristic(shr_domains_stack, stacks_top)

    This heuristics chooses the first non-instantiated shared domain.

+   :param shr_domains_stack: the stack of shared domains
+   :type shr_domains_stack: NDArray
-   :param shr_domains: the shared domains of the variables
+   :param stacks_top: the index of the top of the stacks as a Numpy array
-   :type shr_domains: NDArray
+   :type stacks_top: NDArray
    :return: the index of the shared domain
    :rtype: int

-.. py:function:: nucs.solvers.heuristics.last_not_instantiated_var_heuristic(shr_domains)
+.. py:function:: nucs.solvers.heuristics.last_not_instantiated_var_heuristic(shr_domains_stack, stacks_top)

    This heuristics chooses the last non-instantiated shared domain.

+   :param shr_domains_stack: the stack of shared domains
+   :type shr_domains_stack: NDArray
-   :param shr_domains: the shared domains of the variables
+   :param stacks_top: the index of the top of the stacks as a Numpy array
-   :type shr_domains: NDArray
+   :type stacks_top: NDArray
    :return: the index of the shared domain
    :rtype: int

-.. py:function:: nucs.solvers.heuristics.smallest_domain_var_heuristic(shr_domains)
+.. py:function:: nucs.solvers.heuristics.smallest_domain_var_heuristic(shr_domains_stack, stacks_top)

    This heuristics chooses the smallest shared domain and which is not instantiated.

+   :param shr_domains_stack: the stack of shared domains
+   :type shr_domains_stack: NDArray
-   :param shr_domains: the shared domains of the variables
+   :param stacks_top: the index of the top of the stacks as a Numpy array
-   :type shr_domains: NDArray
+   :type stacks_top: NDArray
    :return: the index of the shared domain
    :rtype: int

-.. py:function:: nucs.solvers.heuristics.greatest_domain_var_heuristic(shr_domains)
+.. py:function:: nucs.solvers.heuristics.greatest_domain_var_heuristic(shr_domains_stack, stacks_top)

    This heuristics chooses the greatest shared domain and which is not instantiated.

+   :param shr_domains_stack: the stack of shared domains
+   :type shr_domains_stack: NDArray
-   :param shr_domains: the shared domains of the variables
+   :param stacks_top: the index of the top of the stacks as a Numpy array
-   :type shr_domains: NDArray
+   :type stacks_top: NDArray
    :return: the index of the shared domain
    :rtype: int